What does our Hebrew name Ramah Galim mean?

 Who can attend Camp Ramah in Northern California?

 Our camp primarily serves the Western region of the United States, including all of California, Washington, Oregon, Nevada, Colorado, and Arizona, as well as Mexico.
-There is no line of demarcation between the region for Ramah California in Ojai and Camp Ramah in Northern California.
-Rather, we encourage families to choose the camp that best meets their child’s needs and interests.
-If you live outside the Western region and would like to attend our camp, please contact our Director, Sarah Shulman at firstname.lastname@example.org for more information.
+We encourage families to choose the camp that best meets their child’s needs and interests.
+If you live outside the Western region and would like to attend our camp, please contact our Camp Director, Geoff Menkowitz, at firstname.lastname@example.org for more information.

 How can I find out more information about Camp Ramah in Northern California’s program and staff?

-Families who attend one of our information sessions or Ramah Beach Days at Monterey Bay this year will have an opportunity to meet our year-round staff, Ramah alumni, and other Ramah families and to learn more about our programs.
+Families who attend one of our Upcoming Events will have an opportunity to meet our year-round staff, Ramah alumni, and other Ramah families and to learn more about our programs.
 Also, feel free to Contact Us directly with further questions or to request more information.
-“Like” us on our Facebook page, join our Constant Contact email list or ask about volunteer opportunities by emailing email@example.com.
+“Like” us on Facebook, join our Constant Contact email list, or ask about volunteer opportunities by emailing email@example.com.

 My child has special needs, can they come to camp?

 We try our best to make sure that camp is the place for every child.
-Please contact us regarding your family’s specific concerns and we will do everything possible to ensure a successful summer for your child at Camp Ramah in Northern California.
-If you are interested in our one week Tikvah program for campers with special needs, click here for more information.
+We offer programming for children and young adults with special needs.
+Our Tikvah Progam serves campers with mild to moderate intellectual and developmental disabilities.
+If you are interested in our two-week Tikvah program for campers with special needs, click here for more information.